OpenTechSchool/python-flask/extras/sessions.md

 * Allow the app to remember when a user has already registered their email, and not show them an email input form when they have (maybe say Thanks! for signing up).
 Check out the [Jinja2 template documentation](http://jinja.pocoo.org/docs/templates/) if you'd like to use a little template logic to help with this.
 You could change the above button so that it also only shows after registering an email.

+Extra points:

 * Add a "protected" page which allows you to delete any email address, and a very simple admin login system (with just a single password) to access it.
 You can use a session to determine whether someone is currently logged in or not.
 This might be a little more difficult, but any challengers are welcome to try it out!
 You can check out the code sample [here](http://flask.pocoo.org/docs/quickstart/#sessions) for some hints on how to go about that.

+* Integrate these features into using your databases as needed